 Proposed method

 Because of the separate tree for luma and chroma, the current chroma block may have multiple co-located luma blocks.
 In chroma intra prediction, the mode from DM which uses the intra prediction mode of the corresponding luma block maybe a local optimal mode.

 When DM is Planar or DC, the center region of the current chroma block is flat.
 If the whole region is flat, DC or Planar is used.
-Or else, there may exist some tiny directions
+Or else, there may exist some tiny directions.

 This contribution proposes to select 3 tiny directional modes (mode 6, 40, 61) to replace Vertical, Horizontal and VDIA_IDX when DM is PLANAR or DC.
 The three angular modes (mode 6,40,61) are shown in Figure 1.